ErikRospo/wombotPython/docs/using_mod/videoMaker/Second Way/explanation.md

     let dir=path.resolve(`./generated/${Date.now()}`);
     fs.mkdirSync(dir, { recursive: true });
 ```
 The first line essentially is JavaScript's way of declaring a function. `def` was Python's, if you don't remember, because I never told you.
 Then, we get the time when it starts on the next line, and after that, we get the *absolute* path of `./generated/` and the time together.
-The difference beween **absoulute** and **Relative** paths is that absolute paths go from the root of the file system (Think C:/path/to/file/here) while relative paths are from a specified starting directory (think path/to/file/here). we have to do this because javascript, and the `fs` module are kind of *interesing* when it comes to relative paths.
+The difference between **absolute** and **Relative** paths is that absolute paths go from the root of the file system (Think C:/path/to/file/here) while relative paths are from a specified starting directory (think path/to/file/here). we have to do this because JavaScript, and the `fs` module are kind of *interesting* when it comes to relative paths.
 After that long tangent, the next line actually makes those directories, if they don't exist. the `{recursive:true}` means that if `generated/`+*time* doesn't exist, it will first create `generated`, then the *time* directory.
 However, if the `generated` directory does exist, it will just create the *time* directory.